TricksterOrg/trickster/README.md

 - When delay is specified, Trickster will wait for a random time between the bounds before returning the response.
 - Delay is an array of two floats - min and max delay, eg. `[0.5, 1.3]`.
 - Default `none`

+#### `headers`
+- Object containing `key:value` pairs of headers that will be returned with response.
+- You probably want to at least set the `content-type` header.
+If you set `body` to be anything but a string and you don't set `headers` at all, Trickster will automatically set them to `{"content-type": "application/json"}`.
+You can always rewrite the `headers` to anything you want.
+- Default `{}`

+#### `body` *(required)*
+- This is the body of request.
+- You can set it to be almost anything and Trickster will return it back to you.
+- If you set `body` to be a string, Trickster will return it as is.
+You should consider to also set a `content-type` header.
+- If you set `body` to anything else than a string , Trickster will serialize the body to json.
+If you also don't specify your own `headers`, it will automatically add `{"content-type": "application/json"}`.